charmarr/charmarr-meta/adr/lib/adr-001-shared-arr-code.md

 * **Documentation requirement**: Must clearly document aggressive reconciliation behavior
 * **Arr-specific code in lib**: Exception to "charm code stays in charm" rule, justified by reuse
+* **Download client constants only**: Full abstraction not warranted for qBit/SAB due to API differences

 ## Documentation Requirements